Eco-Power Stadium: Rugby League

 The opening game played by Doncaster in the new stadium was against Sheffield Eagles, to whom they lost 16–10 in front of 5,400 spectators.
-Sheffield Eagles (and former Dons') Richard Newlove was the first player to score try at the new stadium.
+Sheffield Eagles' (and former Dons') Richard Newlove was the first player to score try at the new stadium.

 On Sunday 27 July 2008, the stadium hosted a semi-final of the Rugby League Challenge Cup between Hull F.C. and Wakefield Trinity.
 Hull beat Trinity 32–24 in front of a crowd of 14,716.

 The stadium hosted the opening match of the 2009 Gillette 4 Nations on Friday 23 October between co-hosts England and France attracting a crowd of 11,529.

 The stadium hosted the semi-final of the Rugby League Challenge Cup between Castleford and Leeds on Sunday 7 August 2011, Leeds winning 10-8 in front of 13,158 fans; another Challenge Cup Semi-Final between Hull F.C. and Wigan took place at the stadium on 29 July 2016, Hull running out 16-12 winners.
+Wigan would return to the stadium for the first semi-final of the 2024 Challenge Cup against Hull Kingston Rovers, taking place on 18 May 2024.

 The Dons local rivals, Sheffield Eagles, used the stadium as their temporary home during the 2015 rugby league season.

-In 2021, the stadium will play host to three group games of the 2021 Rugby League World Cup.
+In 2021, the stadium played host to three group games of the 2021 Rugby League World Cup.